 Leto Cellars was founded in 2008 by long time Napa veteran winemaker Brad Warner and his wife Lisa.
 Their first wine was a Chardonnay.
-While not owning any vineyards, they work with small family growers in select locations – mostly within the Napa Valley.
+While not owning any vineyards, they work with small family growers in select locations – mostly within Napa Valley.

 That first visit turned into a job as a cellar foreman position at Robert Mondavi Winery.
 For some time, Brad was working 7 days a week for both Mondavi brothers – dividing his time between Charles Krug and Robert Mondavi wineries.
+He is certainly one of the only ones if not the only one who held down two jobs with the Mondavi brothers.

 The invite from Robert to visit his winery turned into a nearly 30-year career working at Mondavi until 1999 working his way up to Mondavi’s Vice President of Production, and then Director of Property & Facilities.
-Brad became winemaker for Sawyer Cellars in the late 1990’s – a role he continues with today.
+It was also a career that afforded him visits to other wine regions including Bordeaux and Burgundy in France, further broadening his winemaking perspective.

 And of interesting note; Brad’s career at the gas station has come full circle.
 In 1997 he purchased the old gas station that provided him his first job in the Napa Valley, and he continues to own it today.

 After many years of working for Robert Mondavi Brad noticed new wineries would often borrow wine making equipment.
 In 1991 he started his own company, Rutherford Equipment Rental which focuses on renting a variety of wine making equipment to other wineries and vintners.
-Along with the equipment he also provides consulting advice when needed – especially relating to wine filtering equipment.
-Much more recently he started another company – Transition Equipment – a company that buys and sells used wine making equipment.
+The name of the company is in homage to Rutherford, where was living at the time.
+His first equipment was a pressure washer for cleaning winemaking equipment and several tanks.
+As demand grew, he would purchase more equipment.

 One of his products is quite interesting – the Airocide air purifier was developed by NASA essentially to provide a germ-free environment in the space shuttle.
 It has no filter and has proven itself an excellent solution for eliminating airborne mold spores – especially helpful in environments containing higher humidity.
 While working in the cellar at Sawyer Cellars Brad noticed a proliferation of mold in various parts of the winery.
 After implementing this product, he noticed within two weeks nearly all the mold had been eliminated.